Teaching

 - DMA student became an accompanist/piano instructor for Meritas Music Festival

-- DMA student won second prize at Bradshaw & Buono International Piano Competition, Collegiate/Professional
+- DMA student won second prize at the Bradshaw & Buono International Piano Competition, Collegiate/Professional

 - DMA student won first prize at the Chicago Musicians Club of Women Scholarship Competition